Domagojmaras/Wedding_invitation/README.md

 - Contact information

 ### Styling
-Customize the design in `styles.css`:
+Customize the design in `/styles.css`:
 - Colors and fonts
 - Layout and spacing
 - Responsive breakpoints